 - San Diego Violent Human Trafficking & Child Exploitation Task Force (VHTCE) – This task force was formed in response to a significant increase in human trafficking investigations throughout San Diego County.
 The purpose of the task force is to reduce the incidents of human trafficking in San Diego County and implement collaborative and countywide investigations and prosecutions of these crimes.
 The task force includes about 62 members from federal, state and local law enforcement agencies.
 A Deputy District Attorney and a District Attorney Investigator will be assigned full time to the task force.

 - Office of Traffic Safety/Driving Under the Influence – This vertical prosecution team was developed to handle driving under the influence cases involving repeat offenders and crashes resulting in death or serious injury.
 Funding comes from a grant from the California Office of Traffic Safety.
 The team is led by Deputy District Attorney Cally Bright, who is highly trained to handle both alcohol and drug-impaired driving cases.
 Also on the team is an investigator with experience in traffic collision reconstruction.
 This unit will continue to successfully prosecute the most dangerous DUI offenders in San Diego County.

-Awards to the Bureau and its DAIs during the year included:
+Awards to the bureau and its investigators include:

 Public Assistance Fraud